mmorub/gimbal2022/README.md

 # Identify a transfer function
 **Code for this section is in lab/step004-identify-transfer-function/matlab/**.

 There exist **other methods for constructing transfer functions** from measured data than the graphical one used in the previous section.
 These methods are collectively referred to as **"identification methods"**, because they are used to identify a transfer function (or a similar model such as a differential equation) from data.
 These methods are similar to machine learning methods in that they use gradient-based optimization methods for adjusting unknown model parameters to measured data.
-(There also exist machine learning methods for the same purpose, but for the case treated here they do not outperform identification methods.)
+(There also exist machine learning methods for the same purpose, but for the case treated here machine learning methods do not outperform identification methods.)

 **In this section**, we apply a built-in matlab method to identify another transfer function.
 This method is better than the graphical one used in the previous section, because the **method used here uses all data points** of the measured step response.
 If you revisit the previous section you will see that **the graphical method only uses three data points**, one each to find the parameters $y_\mathrm{inf}$, $t_\mathrm{rise}$ and $y_\mathrm{max}$.

 We reuse the step response data recorded in the section [**"Measure an open-loop step-response"**](#measure-an-open-loop-step-response) again in this section.
 Therefore, we can again start with matlab right away.

 All steps are explained in the matlab script `identifyTransferFunctionContinuousTime.mlx`.
-Your result should look like this [output](https://raw.githack.com/mmorub/gimbal2022/main/lab/step003-identify-transfer-function/matlab/html/identifyTransferFunctionContinuousTime.html). **Make sure to use your own data**, and only use the reference output to check and debug your own code and result.
+Your result should look like this [output](https://raw.githack.com/mmorub/gimbal2022/main/lab/step004-identify-transfer-function/matlab/html/identifyTransferFunctionContinuousTime.html). **Make sure to use your own data**, and only use the reference output to check and debug your own code and result.

 [**Go back to the overview**](#steps) or continue with the next step.